-Let’s say your organization wants to select a new production site, or analyze a new farm field looking to optimize investments.
+Let’s say you want to select a new production site, or analyze a new farm field looking to optimize investments.
 Perhaps you want to identify demographic changing patterns, the progress level of a real estate project, or monitor traffic at a certain port.
 What about monitoring the effects of wild fire, or preventing the next flood?
 Everything while sitting at your desk.

 Thanks to remote sensing technologies, organizations can now explore new territories and make all kind of strategic decisions like never before.
 With the availability of worldwide free satellite imagery, nearly all industries will be affected by these technologies.
 From retail to agriculture, both public and private sectors, we’re on the verge of a serious revolution and anyone who wants to benefit from it should embrace this opportunity as soon as possible.